-43 killed after fire breaks out at Delhi’s Anaj Mandi
+43 killed after fire breaks out at Delhi’s Anaj Mandi; Modi says extremely horrific

 New Delhi, Dec 08: At least 43 people were killed and 15 were rescued after a fire on Sunday broke out at a house in Anaj Mandi located on the Rani Jhansi Road in the national capital, during the early hours.
-15 fire tenders present at the spot currently.
+The fire was reported at 5:22 AM following which 30 fire tenders were rushed to the spot.
+Chaotic scenes were witnessed at the site of the fire incident with relatives and locals rushing to the area.

 Delhi Police said,''32 people dead in fire incident at Rani Jhansi Road.''
 Atul Garg, Chief Fire Officer, Delhi Fire Service on fire incident at Rani Jhansi Road: Till now we have rescued more than 50 people, most of them were affected due to smoke.